dflippo/UU2014/README.md

 Getting Started
 ---------------

-You can download the theme from the WordPress.org theme repository directly in your copy of WordPress or you can also download the very latest versions from the GitHub repository:
+You can download the latest release from the GitHub repository:

 1. Download the latest UU2014 release from https://github.com/dflippo/UU2014/releases (choose the “zip” option)
 2. Go to the `Themes -> Add New Theme` screen and click the `Upload` tab